Gautam Machiraju

 2. Proteins

 3. Knowledge discovery & acquisition — identifying new information and ensuring it is human-comprehensible.
 We used model rationale from capability (1) in scientific deployments to discover tumor regions associated with aggressive cancers via spatial proteomics data and single-cell encoders [upcoming preprint].
 We are also making deployments in global health and justice, adapting vision-language models to mine covariates from satellite imagery to combat human labor trafficking in the Amazon Rainforest.
-Finally, we are using protein language models to learn the "functional language" of synthetic and natural proteoforms for viral capsids, metal binders, and circulating biomarkers of chronic diseases.
+Finally, we are using protein language models (PLMs) to learn the "functional language" of synthetic and natural proteoforms.

 4. Cell graph

-5. Controlled generation — using weak labels and machine-extracted knowledge (e.g. memory banks of salient motifs) to guide LLMs toward aligned and safe data generation.
-Primary applications are rooted in natural language, chess gameplay, and protein sequence design.
+5. Controlled LLM generation — using weak labels and machine-extracted knowledge (e.g. memory banks of salient motifs) to guide LLMs toward desired data generation at test-time.
+Primary applications are rooted in protein sequence design [upcoming preprint].

 I work with foundation models (FMs) spanning multimodal embedding models to autoregressive models (LLMs, agents).
 We have found success in fostering capabilities (1)-(3) by building compound AI systems that adapt FMs for novel forms of inference & reasoning.
 Crucially, these systems must be data- and time-efficient to reason over relatively limited sets of high-dimensional unstructured data often found in biomedicine.
 Finally, our methods aim to increase AI interpretability to determine what our AI systems have learned and how they function.